-Guided tour 5.
-A CENTENNIAL MUSEUM DRIVEN BY TRANSFORMATIONS First cultural institution in Seine-Saint-Denis thanks to its visitor's number, the National Air and Space Museum is a must-see location constantly evolving to better face visitor's expectations and society's changes.
-From 2025, the museum will unveil a new permanent exhibition dedicated to air navigation and air control.
-This unique project called NAVACA will take place in the control tower, to present the missions of air control and navigation basis.
-With the French Directorate General for Civil Aviation (DGAC) as the main partner, new acquisitions and learning materials will be on display in June 2025.
-With the subway line 17 from the Grand Paris Express project expected by the end of 2026, the museum will be ready to welcome more visitors, thanks to an easier access to the museum, who will discover a rich cultural agenda and new experiences.
+7. A CENTENNIAL MUSEUM DRIVEN BY TRANSFORMATIONS First cultural institution in Seine-Saint-Denis thanks to its visitor's number, the National Air and Space Museum is a must-see location constantly evolving to better face visitor's expectations and society's changes.
+Astreos is the main incoming project for the museum, with a new hall dedicated to civil, business, and sporting aviation after 1945.
+In that, several collections are curently studied, restaured or acquired.
+With the subway line 17 from the Grand Paris Express project, the museum will be ready to welcome more visitors, thanks to an easier access to the museum, who will discover a rich cultural agenda and new experiences.

 USEFUL INFORMATIONS

 MUSÉE DE L'AIR ET DE L'ESPACE

 Aéroport de Paris - Le Bourget 3, esplanade de l'Air et de l'Espace 93350 Le Bourget

 OPENING HOURS

 The museum is open every day except Mondays, between 10am and 5pm from 1 October to 31 March betwee 10 am and 6pm from 1 April to 30 September

 HOW TO COME

-By car: 10 minutes from Paris by A1, exit 5 "Aéroport du Bourget"

-With public transportation: bus 350, or subway line 7 + bus 152, or RER B + bus 152 or bus 610
+By car: 10 minutes from Paris by A1, exit 5 "Aéroport du Bourget" With public transportation: bus 350, or subway line 7 + bus 152, or RER B + bus 152 or bus 610

 ADMISSION FEES

 Museum entrance: 17€ (Check-in + Boarding pass), free under 26 years old (except Boarding pass to visit the planes)

-IOIN US

-www.museeairespace.fr
+JOIN US www.museeairespace.fr

+museedelairetdelespace

+X MuseeAirEspace

+Omuseeairespace

+MuseeAirEspaceParis

+Get access to archive pictures related to aeronautics history and figures, as well as museum collections: mediatheque.museeairespace.fr

+PRESS CONTACT

-Get access to archive pictures related to aeronautics history and figures, as well as museum collections: $\underline{mediatheque.museeairespace.fr}$ PRESS CONTACT Communications Service presse@museeairespace.fr + 33 (0)6 15 37 18 07 Graphic design: Jeanne-Marie Monpeurt for Alambret Communication / Text: Charlotte Tortat for Alambret Communication with museum team/Photographies: © Musée de l'Air et de l'Espace - Paris-Le-Bourget / Frédéric Cabeza, Alexandre Fernandes, Vincent Pandellé, Tania Rieu, © AFP ......
+Communications Department presse@museeairespace.fr + 33 (0)6 15 37 18 07

+Graphic design: Jeanne-Marie Monpeurt for Alambret Communication / Text: Charlotte Tortat for Alambret Communication with museum team/ Photographies: © Musée de l'Air et de l'Espace - Paris-Le-Bourget / Frédéric Cabeza, Alexandre Fernandes, Vincent Pandellé, Tania Rieu, © AFP